hrytsenko/json-data-spring-boot/readme.md

 # Summary

-This library enables use of [json-data] with [Spring Boot].
-It enables serialization, validation and error handling for HTTP requests and responses that use JSON entities.
+This library enables [json-data] for [Spring Boot] including serialization, validation and error handling for HTTP requests and responses that use JSON entities.

 # Example